oliver-kriska/expert/pages/installation.md

            '("expert_linux_amd64" "start_lexical.sh")))))
 ```

-For versions before 30, you can add Eglot support for Lexical in the
+For versions before 30, you can add Eglot support for Expert in the
 following way:

 ```emacs-lisp